muxinc/upchunk/README.md

 - `chunkSize` <small>type: `integer`, default:`30720`</small>

   The size in kB of the chunks to split the file into, with the exception of the final chunk which may be smaller.
-This parameter should be in multiples of 256.
+This parameter must be in multiples of 256.

 - `maxFileSize` <small>type: `integer`</small>